RediSearch/RediSearch/docs/Commands.md

 - **PARTIAL** (only applicable with REPLACE): If set, you do not have to specify all fields for reindexing.
 Fields not given to the command will be loaded from the current version of the document.
-Also, if only non indexable fields, score or payload are set - we do not do a full reindexing of the document, and this will be a lot faster.
+Also, if only non-indexable fields, score or payload are set - we do not do a full re-indexing of the document, and this will be a lot faster.

 - **FIELDS**: Following the FIELDS specifier, we are looking for pairs of  `{field} {value}` to be indexed.
 Each field will be scored based on the index spec given in `FT.CREATE`.